tidalcycles/vim-tidal/README.md

   * Restart Vim and execute `:PluginInstall` to automatically download and install the plugins.

-Finally, create a symbolic link to `tidalvim` from somewhere along your `PATH`, for example:
+Finally, go to the plugin repository and run `make` to install the `tidalvim` script.

+    $ cd ~/.vim/bundle/vim-tidal
-    $ sudo ln -s ~/.vim/bundle/vim-tidal/bin/tidalvim /usr/local/bin/
+    $ sudo make install

 ## Configuration ##